 Keynote Speaker – Richard White

 Richard White is an Associate Professor of tuba/euphonium and Associate Director of the Spirit Marching Band at the University of New Mexico.
 Dr. White is also in his fifth season as the Principal Tubist of the New Mexico Philharmonic.
 He has performed with the Canadian Brass Quintet, Indiana University Faculty Brass Quintet, New Mexico Symphony Brass Quintet, Baltimore Symphony Orchestra, Colorado Symphony Orchestra, Indianapolis Symphony Orchestra, Malaysian Philharmonic, Santa Fe Opera, Sphinx Symphony, Spoleto Music Festival U.S.A., Music in the Mountains, and many others.
 Throughout his musical and educational career development, Dr. White has had a passionate interest in motivational speaking.
-That dream has recently materialized itself with the launching of his website rawtuba.com.
-Sharing inspirational thoughts and philosophies that have motivated Dr. White has taken him to Mexico, South America, Europe, South East Asia and across the United States of America.
+That dream has recently materialized with the launching of his website rawtuba.com.
+Sharing inspirational thoughts and philosophies has taken Richard to Mexico, South America, Europe, South East Asia and across the United States of America.